srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     > **Note**:  To learn more about configuring message routing within Azure IoT Edge, reference the [Learn how to deploy modules and establish routes in IoT Edge](https://docs.microsoft.com/azure/iot-edge/module-composition#declare-routes#declare-routes) documentation article.

-1. Click the **Next: Review + create >** button.
+1. At the top of the blade, click **Review + create**.

+    This tab of the **Set module on device** blade displays the deployment manifest for your Edge device.
+You should see a message at the top of the blade that indicates "Validation passed"

+1. Take a moment to review the deployment manifest.

-1. On the **Review + create** step, click the **Create** button.
+1. At the bottom of the blade, click **Create**.

 ### Exercise 5: Setup IoT Edge Gateway Hostname

-In this exercise, you will configure the DNS name for Public IP Address of the **AZ-220-VM-EDGEGW-_{YOUR-ID}_**, and configure that DNS name as the `hostname` of the IoT Edge Gateway device.
+In this exercise, you will configure the DNS name for Public IP Address of the **AZ-220-VM-EDGEGW-_{YOUR-ID}_** simulated Edge device, and configure that DNS name as the `hostname` of the IoT Edge Gateway device.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. Navigate to the **AZ-220-VM-EDGEGW-_{YOUR-ID}_** IoT Edge virtual machine within the Azure Portal.
+1. On your Dashboard page, to open your IoT Edge virtual machine, click **AZ-220-VM-EDGEGW-_{YOUR-ID}_**.

+1. On the **AZ-220-VM-EDGEGW-_{YOUR-ID}_** blade, in the upper section, locate the **DNS name** field.

-1. In the **AZ-220-VM-EDGEGW-_{YOUR-ID}_** blade, at the top of the **Overview** pane, next to **DNS name**, click the **Configure** link.
+    If the "Essentials" section at the top of the Overview blade is collapsed, to expand it, click **Essentials**.

+1. To the right of the **DNS name** field, click **Configure**.

-1. On the **AZ-220-VM-EDGEGW-_{YOUR-ID}_-ip - Configuration** blade, into the **DNS name label** field, enter `az-220-vm-edgegw-{YOUR-ID}` (the label must be globally unique, and only lowercase letters, numbers and hyphens).
+1. On the **AZ-220-VM-EDGEGW-_{YOUR-ID}_-ip - Configuration** blade, in the **DNS name label** field, enter **az-220-vm-edgegw-{your-id}**

+    This label must be globally unique, and only lowercase letters, numbers and hyphens.

-1. Click **Save**.
+1. At the top of the blade, click **Save**.

-1. Note the full DNS name for the Public IP Address of the **AZ-220-VM-EDGEGW-_{YOUR-ID}_** virtual machine, and save it for reference later.
+1. Notice the text located below and to the right of the **DNS name label** field.

+    It should be similar to the following: `.westus2.cloudapp.azure.com`, although yours will probably list a different region.

-    The full DNS name is comprised of the `AZ-220-VM-EDGEGW-{YOUR-ID}` value suffixed by the text below the **DNS name label** field.
+    The full DNS name is comprised of the `AZ-220-VM-EDGEGW-{YOUR-ID}` value suffixed by this text located below the **DNS name label** field.

-    For example, the full DNS name will be:
+    For example, a full DNS name could be:

     ```text
-    az-220-vm-edgegw-cah191230.eastus.cloudapp.azure.com
+    az-220-vm-edgegw-cah191230.westus2.cloudapp.azure.com
     ```

     All Public IP Address DNS names in the standard Azure commercial cloud will be at the **.cloudapp.azure.com** domain name.
-This example is for the VM being hosted in the **eastus** Azure region.
+This example is for the VM being hosted in the **westus2** Azure region.
 This part fo the DNS name will vary depending on what Azure region the VM is hosted within.

     Setting the DNS name for the Public IP Address of the **AZ-220-VM-EDGEGW** virtual machine will give it a FQDN (Fully Qualified Domain Name) for the downstream device(s) to use as the `GatewayHostName` to connect to it.
 Since the VM, in this case, is accessible across the Internet, an Internet DNS name is needed.
 If the Azure IoT Edge Gateway were hosted in a Private or Hybrid network, then the machine name would meet the requirements of a `GatewayHostName` for on-premises downstream devices to connect.

+1. Make a record of the full DNS name for your **AZ-220-VM-EDGEGW-{YOUR-ID}** virtual machine, and save it for reference later.

-1. Navigate to the **AZ-220-VM-EDGEGW** IoT Edge virtual machine within the Azure Portal.
+1. Navigate back to the **AZ-220-VM-EDGEGW-{YOUR-ID}** blade, and then click **Refresh**.

     > **Note**: If you are still in the IP configuration blade, you can use the breadcrumb trail at the top of the page to get back to the VM quickly.
 In that case, at the top of the **Overview** pane, use the Refresh button to update the DNS name in the display.

-1. At the top of the **Overview** pane of the **Virtual machine** blade, click the **Connect** button, then click **SSH**.
+1. At the top of the blade, click **Connect**, and then click **SSH**.

-1. As before, locate the **Run the example command below to connect to your VM.** value.
-Notice it includes the new DNS name now, and not the IP address.
-Copy the command as before.
+1. As before, locate the **4.
+Run the example command below to connect to your VM.** value.

+1. Notice that the example command now includes the new DNS name, not the IP address that was included previously.

+1. Under **4.
+Run the example command below to connect to your VM.**, to copy the command, click **Copy to clipboard**.

-    This is a sample SSH command that will be used to connect to the virtual machine that contains the IP Address for the VM and the Administrator username.
-Now that the DNS name label has been configured, the command is formatted similar to `ssh demouser@AZ-220-VM-EDGEGW.eastus.cloudapp.azure.com`.
+    This sample SSH command can be used to connect to the virtual machine that contains the IP Address for the VM and the Administrator username.
+Now that the DNS name label has been configured, the command should look similar to the following: `ssh -i <private key path> demouser@AZ-220-VM-EDGEGW.eastus.cloudapp.azure.com`

-1. At the top of the Azure Portal click on the **Cloud Shell** icon to open up the Cloud Shell within the Azure Portal.
-When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.
+1. Use a text editor to replace `<private key path>` in the command with the path to your SSH private key file.

+    The path to your SSH private key file is shown on the **Connect** blade, under **3.
+Provide a path to your SSH private key file.**

+1. On the Azure portal toolbar, click **Cloud Shell**.

+    Ensure that the Cloud Shell environment is set to use **Bash**.

-1. Within the Cloud Shell, paste in the `ssh` command that was copied, and press **Enter**.
+1. At the Cloud Shell command prompt, enter the `ssh` command from above, and then press **Enter**.

+    If youy see a warning asking you if you are sure that you want to continue, enter **yes**

-1. When prompted to enter the password, enter the Administrator password that was entered when the VM was provisioned.
+1. When prompted to enter the password, enter the Administrator password that you specified when the VM was provisioned.

-1. Run the following command to open the `config.yaml` file within the vi/vim editor:
+1. To open the `config.yaml` file within the vi/vim editor, enter the following command:

     ```bash
     sudo vi /etc/iotedge/config.yaml